-Tickets are not needed for commencement.
+In general, tickets are not needed for commencement (with some exceptions, including inclement weather).
 Prospective December graduates will receive an information packet in November, and prospective May graduates will receive the same information packet in April.
 This packet will include details about the commencement ceremony, including such things as time, where to line up, where to get your cap and gown, seating for family and guests, parking, and the inclement weather plan.

 Any student who has completed all the requirements for degree conferral is eligible to participate in Fitchburg State University's commencement ceremonies.